sc0ttj/vlc-gtk/README.md

 which uses [gtkdialog](https://github.com/01micko/gtkdialog/) to render the GUI, designed for Puppy Linux.

-This program is simply a set of shell scripts, and contains no binaries.
+This program is just a set of shell scripts, and contains no binaries.

-If you can't or don't want the large Qt-based VLC GUI, then this is a tiny alternative GUI, which you may find useful.
+If you don't have the (large) Qt-based VLC GUI, this is a tiny alternative GUI, which you may find useful.

-VLC-GTK has only been tested on Puppy Linux.
+Only been tested on Puppy Linux.
 It may not work on other distros.

 ## Dependencies: